ember-cli/rfcs/active/0000-move-rename.md

 # Motivation

 Renaming through ember-cli is currently not possible, so if you mistype or need to change a name, it must be done manually, tracking down all assets generated with a blueprint.
 Alternatively, you can use the `ember d` command, then regenerate with `ember g`, but this is not desirable when you've already got content in your generated file(s).
 Additionally, if you've already made references to the module you want to change (like a component for instance), you have to search and replace through your entire project to ensure you don't leave any orphaned references.

+The `ember mv` command will serve as a base for migration and refactoring tooling.
+Its primary concern is to reliably rename a module and update any references to that module in a project.
+From there we only need to determine the source and destination paths from any tooling built on top of it.
+For instance, an `ember podify` command would take a source path (or blueprint + module name), determine if the module can be converted to a pod, then generate a destination path in pod structure.
+With the source and destination paths, the podify command can call `ember mv` which will handle the moving of the file.

+This allows a clean separation of concerns, between the moving the file and updating references, and determining what should be moved and where it should be moved to.

 # Detailed design